-WHAT IS PROBATE ?
-Probate is the legal process regarding the administration and distribution of the estate of a deceased person (or “decedent”).
+Our probate attorneys in San Diego, CA are dedicated to educating clients on the complexities of probate law.
+What is probate?
+Probate is the legal process regarding the administration and distribution of the estate of a deceased person — or “decedent.”
 It is administered under the jurisdiction of probate courts.

 A Conservatorship is set up after the Court has decided that a person (called the “conservatee”) is gravely disabled and unable to meet their basic needs of food, clothing, and shelter.

 A Judge will choose another person or organization (called the “conservator”) to be in charge of the conservatee’s care or finances, or both.